phongdshh-debug/Ghost-MSG/README.md

 This is a modern real-time social web application that combines messaging, user profiles, and a digital wallet system into one seamless platform.

 Users can connect with others, chat instantly in private or group conversations, manage their personal profiles, and send digital payments securely.
-The app is designed with a clean, responsive interface and powered by Firebase for authentication and real-time data synchronization.
+The app is designed with a clean, responsive interface and powered by Firebase for authentication and real-time data synchronization

 ## ✨ What You Can Do